Ki ngā pēpi kua ngaro ki te pō, moe mai koutou.

 Since 2007, the PMMRC has reported on the deaths of babies and mothers in Aotearoa New Zealand.
 The PMMRC is appointed by the Health Quality & Safety Commission.

-- investigates the deaths of babies born from 20 weeks of pregnancy up until 28 days after birth
+- reviews the deaths of babies born from 20 weeks of pregnancy up until 28 days after birth

-- investigates the deaths of all mothers who die at any stage during pregnancy, or in the six weeks after childbirth
+- reviews the deaths of all mothers who die at any stage during pregnancy, or in the six weeks after childbirth

 - looks at information about the pregnancy and birth, and findings of medical tests to try and understand why a baby or mother died.